JoeyOhman/SuperLim-2-Testing/README.md

 - `paths.py` defines paths that can be imported, and should work cross-platform and in docker containers etc
 - `compute_metrics.py` implements functions to compute metrics required for the experiments
 - `collect_metrics.py` loads the experiment results in the pre-defined results file hierarchy and plots a table.
-TODO: make this generate json-files according to template.

 ## Class Hierarchy